Copyright © Kentucky Society of Architects Political Action Committee

 Why is the KSA-PAC important to Kentucky Architects?

-· Because architects rarely represent a huge voting bloc, the KSA-PAC can give the profession clout exceeding its actual numbers.
+- Because architects rarely represent a huge voting block, the KSA-PAC can give the profession clout exceeding its actual numbers.